Citi Design System (CDS)

 Now, the nitty-gritty—where the guidelines start getting technical.

-The CDS Team fielded constant questions about the Accordion component from other design and development teams, specifically, regarding the default expansion behavior.
+The CDS Team fielded constant questions about the Accordion from other design and development teams, especially regarding the default expansion behavior.
 My guidelines were a direct effort to alleviate that.

 To be fair, important UX considerations went into defining expansion behavior.
 Opening the first Accordion on page load reveals some initial content, and also indicates the others can expanded at will.

-My design partner and I created clear visual instructions for this behavior, which vastly alleviated meetings with other design teams.
+My design partner and I created clear visual instructions for this behavior, which helped alleviate meetings with other design teams.

 During in my time with CDS, Citi was hit with an eye-watering fine for noncompliance with several (ADA) requirements.